jorenberg/iamprabhat-1/README.md

 ## What is it?

 Source files for the <b>"iamprabhat®"</b> web — http://prabhatkumar.org/.
 Features includes one page website along with URL access/update, and file size optimization.

+## What is used?

+AXIX® (SASS), jQuery, AMD, Font Awesome, Bower, Grunt with html/css/js/json/svg/image — minify + uglify.